 Delta A350-900 business class

 All of Delta’s A350 feature Delta One Suites.
-Delta currently has 13 A350s in their fleet, with another 12 on order (though deliveries of 10 of those have been deferred to 2025-2026), while four of them are being taken over from LATAM as part of Delta’s investment.
+Delta currently has 13 A350s in their fleet.
+They have a further 16 on order — 12 were ordered directly (with 10 of them having been deferred to 2025-2026), while four of them are being taken over from LATAM as part of Delta’s investment.

 The reason all of these planes have Delta One Suites is because they came delivered directly from the factory with these seats, as they’re all new planes for Delta.